knpwrs/excel-church-computer-operators-manual/GLOSSARY.md

 A type of cable typically used for networking.
 Also used by other equipment for various purposes, such as the Allen & Heath Qu-32 or Allen & Heath AR2412 for sending audio to and from the stage or the Kenton LNDR for sending MIDI signals to and from the stage. https://en.wikipedia.org/wiki/Ethernet

+# `ffmpeg`

+A very fast video and audio converter that can also grab from a live audio/video source.
+It can also convert between arbitrary sample rates and resize video on the fly with a high quality polyphase filter.

 # HDMI

 High Definition Multimedia Interface.
 Used for connecting multimedia devices: